 How To Make A Fairy Wreath

 I LOVE making spring wreaths.
-There’s something about watching the weather take a turn out of the last part of dreary winter and into spring that gets my creative juices flowing.
+There’s something about watching the weather turn from the dreary winter into spring that gets my creative juices flowing.
 I want to celebrate spring and add a touch of it everywhere I look!

 I’ve made a large variety of spring wreaths over the years, from my Fly a Kite Spring Wreath from Socks to my Tulip Wreath for Spring (and more!).
 Now, I’m bringing a fairy garden spring wreath idea to life.

-If you take a stroll through my spring wreath collection, you’ll notice that this design is a unique addition, and it’s so eye-catching!
+If you stroll through my spring wreath collection, you’ll see that this new design is truly unique and eye-catching, bringing a breath of fresh air to your home!

 Supplies Needed To Make Fairy Wreath